wizcoderx/Data_Structures/README.md

-<h2>Data Structures Repository
+<h2>Data Structures Repository</h2>
-<h3>The following repository consist of all the avaialable data strucutres with thier code and explaination in different folders kindly check it out!
+<h3>The following repository consist of all the avaialable data strucutres with thier code and explaination in different folders kindly check it out!</h3>

 <hr>